-Replacement of the term
+Replacement of the term 'significant' with 'material'

-In the absence of a definition of the term 'significant' in IFRS, the Board decided to replace it with 'material' in the context of disclosing accounting policy information.
+In the absence of a definition of the term

+'significant' in IFRS, the Board decided to replace it with 'material' in the context of disclosing accounting policy information.
 'Material' is a defined term in IFRS and is widely understood by the users of financial statements, according to the Board.